 Scheduling meets HIPAA Security Rule requirements

 A qualified third-party information security consultant reviewed Scheduling.
 The consultant validated that Scheduling can meet the requirements of the HIPAA Security Rule.
-We're happy to provide more details about our HIPAA practices on request.

 Make your account HIPAA-enabled